grondilu/clifford/README.md

 Now, some general explanation.

-The module exports a `sub e(Int $) {...}` function that allows you to create those vectors of an orthonormal basis e0, e1, e2 ...etc.
+The module exports a `sub e(Int $) {...}` function that allows you to create vectors of an orthonormal basis e0, e1, e2 ...etc.

     use MultiVector;